 Dark-Colored Drinks

 Just like natural teeth, dentures are prone to staining.
-These stains will come faster and more prominent if you indulge in dark-colored foods and beverages.
+These stains will come faster and be more prominent if you indulge in dark-colored foods and beverages.
 Some of the most common culprits include red wine, black tea, and coffee.
-Caffeine is also a diuretic, so they can cause dehydration and dry mouth, creating additional issues with your dentures and gums.
+Caffeine is also a diuretic, so it can cause dehydration and dry mouth, creating additional issues with your dentures and gums.

 Nuts

 Nuts have all sorts of health benefits and are a great snack to enjoy throughout the day.
 However, if you are new to dentures, it may be a good idea to avoid them at first.
 When you wear dentures, it is important that you use both sides of your mouth when you chew.
 This prevents the dentures from coming out.
 Since nuts are a hard snack and we eat them in the back of the mouth, they can be very difficult to chew as you are adjusting.
+Hard nuts can also damage dentures by causing chips or cracks.

 Popcorn

-Dentures are a lifechanging tooth replacement solution, but they take some time to get used to.
+Dentures are a life-changing tooth replacement solution, but they take some time to get used to.
 You should be especially careful of the foods listed above.
 This way, you can adjust to your new smile quickly and comfortably.

 About the Practice